vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     As this function is processing a batch of events, a way to handle errors is to create a collection to hold exceptions.
 The function will then iterate through each event in the batch, catching exceptions and adding them to the collection.
 Skip[ to the end of the method, and you will see that if there are multiple exceptions, an **AggregaeException** is created with the collection, if a single exception is generated, then the single exception is thrown.

-1. To review the code that checks to see if the event contains Cheese Cave Device telemetry, locate the `// REVIEW check telemetry below here` comment and review the following code below it:
+1. To review the code that checks to see if the event contains Cheese Cave Device telemetry, locate the `// INSERT check telemetry below here` comment and review the following code below it:

     ```csharp
     if ((string)eventData.Properties["cloudEvents:type"] == "microsoft.iot.telemetry" &&
         (string)eventData.Properties["cloudEvents:dataschema"] == "dtmi:com:contoso:digital_factory:cheese_factory:cheese_cave_device;1")
     {
-        // REVIEW TSI Event creation below here
+        // INSERT TSI Event creation below here
     }
     else
     {